TriNimbus/aws-ork/README.rst

 FAQ
 ---

--  *Where is this daemon supposed to run?* The daemon is supposed to run on the Salt master instance as it requires file system access to the Salt master's keystore.
+-  *Where is this daemon supposed to run?*

+   The daemon is supposed to run on the Salt master instance as it requires file system access to the Salt master's keystore.

--  *Why is ``/etc/salt/pki`` backed up to S3?* Normally the Salt master instance uses a storage type that is not persistent (e.g. EBS).
+-  *Why is ``/etc/salt/pki`` backed up to S3?*

+   Normally the Salt master instance uses a storage type that is not persistent (e.g. EBS).
 Therefore, the keystore is synced to S3 on each change in order to be restored during boot in case the Salt master instance needs to replaced (not covered by this service).

+-  *What does the PollPause option do ?*

+   | AWS charges each request to SQS.
+AWS Ork already uses long polling,
+     but if some delayed processing is acceptable, pausing between read requests can further reduces costs.
+   |  Using the default value of "0" (no pause):
+     ``( 365*24*3600 ) / 20 * 0.0000004 $ = 0.63$ / year``

--  *Who should have access to the S3 location?* As the key store contains private keys which could be used to impersonate Salt minions, download configuration data and potentially passwords for other services, access should be limited accordingly.
+-  *Who should have access to the S3 location?*

+   As the key store contains private keys which could be used to impersonate Salt minions, download configuration data and potentially passwords for other services, access should be limited accordingly.

 .. |Logo| image:: https://github.com/TriNimbus/aws-ork/blob/master/logo.png